UNIST-LOFT/SimAPR/README_detailed.md

 ## Workflow
 In detailed instruction, we will explain how to reproduce our experiments in our paper.

-Following every step in here will take a lot of time, resources and disk space.
+It will take a lot of time, energy, and disk space to complete each step in this guide.
 We recommend following this instruction in powerful machines.

-In our case, we use 256-core and 1TB RAM machine *for each tools* except `Fixminer` and 128-core and 1TB RAM machine for `Fixminer`.
+In our situation, we employ 128-core and 1TB RAM machines for 'Fixminer' and 256-core and 1TB RAM machines for all other tools.
 - [Detailed Instruction](#detailed-instruction)
   - [Workflow](#workflow)
   - [1.
 Setup environment via docker (~ 10 min)](#1-setup-environment-via-docker--10-min)